 ‘I don’t think so.’

-‘No,’ I say, thinking a tad wistfully of Tom Lehrer, ‘that, I’m sure, no-one could argue.’
+‘No,’ I say, thinking, a tad wistfully, of Tom Lehrer, ‘that, I’m sure, no-one could argue.’

 There are aeroplanes flying overhead there are cars on the road there are people in the street about town.
 Forward motion, always.
 It likes me not; not always, not now.
 I long to ease.
 Not from now on, just for right now.
-Much needs doing but it’s good to do nothing, once in a while; just to float.
+Much needs to be done, but it’s good to do nothing, once in a while; just to float.
 Relent to slow the flow of time.
 Be.
 Not go anywhere.
 At all.
 Except you always do, don’t you.
 You can sit in a spot for eternity and when eternity is over you will have moved.
-Away from the centre, around the star, on your planet’s axis, many times.
+Away from the centre, along the Milky Way, around the star, on your planet’s axis, many times.

 Once upon a time in a story I knew this to be true and I said so and I said it was disconcerting, but nonetheless comforting, too.
 And it was.
 And it is.